Skip to main content

 3 mentions Positive Neutral Negative

-The humor in the game is widely appreciated, with players finding it both funny and enjoyable, highlighted by amusing details and engaging missions.
-The lighthearted tone encourages players to embrace a whimsical experience as they embark on their adventures.
+The humor in the game is widely appreciated, with players finding it both funny and enjoyable, thanks to its clever details and engaging missions.
+The lighthearted tone encourages creativity and fun, making it a delightful experience overall.

 • “Very enjoyable and intuitive game, with loads of funny details and challenging missions!”